End of cookies: New marketing strategies

 The gradual end of the third-party cookie era

 As the web has evolved, third-party cookies have played a significant role in the world of digital marketing.
-These small scripts, placed on your devices by entities you haven't directly visited, allow advertisers to personalize ads based on your browsing habits, interests, geographic location, or purchase history.
+These small scripts, placed on your devices by entities you haven't directly visited, allow advertisers to personalise ads based on your browsing habits, interests, geographic location, or purchase history.
 For example, when reading an article on a news site, it’s common for a third-party cookie to be used by an advertiser to target their ads.

 Third-party cookies are used to track online behavior and retarget customers